Ex cook for hire (still cook for self-nourishment)

 And I can't help to give props to the bands from my past, such as The Cult, Siouxsie and the Banshees (they nearly cost me a high school diploma, but I had front row seats so of course I was going to blow off finals), Bauhaus and the Cure.
 (Just in case you are wondering, yes I did have black hair in high school.)

 Some recent/upcoming shows: The Cult (sadly, Ian Astbury is washed up), Jesus and the Mary Chain (good), Peter Murphy, The Hives (surprisingly good), Jane's Addiction (who I first saw as a no-name opening band for Peter Murphy ions ago, http://janesaddiction.org/img/tour/19870228_janes_flyer.jpg); Afghan Whigs (two nights in a row, cuz they rocked), The Faint, The Specials, Nick Cave and the Bad Seeds, Johnny Marr (awesome, especially when Billy Duffy came out to close out the set: http://www.youtube.com/watch?v=kl80Wj3ncEI), Mazzy Star, Black Rebel Motor Cycle Club, Killing Joke, Savages, Greg Dulli + Steve Kilbey.
 Dum Dum Girls.
 Afghan Whigs (yes, again).
 Paul Weller.
 Savages, again!
 Bob Mould.
 Care to join or suggest an upcoming show?

 Movies: Yes, I like them.
 Some of them I like a lot.

 A happy dog*

-*lost this constant source of joy a year ago, but I'm keeping a placeholder in this top-six list for when the next rescue comes.
+*I'm keeping a placeholder in this top-six list for when the next rescue comes into my life.